 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

 The Architectural Technologist is involved with the technical issues of the architectural design process and plays the role of a technical designer.
 S/he is a team player who provides an expertise in technical design principles and knowledge in the development of the built environment.
 S/he is an organiser and coordinator of the diverse disciplines involved in the design and construction process.

 About the Course

-This course is in the process of accreditation review by the Royal Institute of Architects in Ireland.
-This course is fully accredited by the Chartered Institute of Building.
+This course is accredited by the Royal Institute of the Architects in Ireland.

 How much of my time is devoted to studio and project work?

 Approximately 50% of time is devoted to studio and project work.